phyatur/alx-system_engineering-devops/0x00-shell_basics/README.md

 [7.
 Betty in my first directory](7-movethatfile) - Move the file betty from /tmp/ to /tmp/my_first_directory.

 [8.
 Bye bye Betty](8-firstdelete) - Delete the file betty.
 The file betty is in /tmp/my_first_directory

+[9.
+Bye bye My first directory](9-firstdirdeletion) - Delete the directory my_first_directory that is in the /tmp directory.